quickP2P API (java/android SDK version) - programming instructions

 });

-Reference to delegate object will be kept in inner event/callback object so that will prevent garbage collector from destroying anonymous object that serves as delegate.
+Reference to delegate object will be kept in inner event/callback object.
+That will prevent the garbage collector from destroying an anonymous object that serves as a delegate.

-And here would be example using calling class as delegate with appropriate method defined in it:
+And here would be an example using calling class as a delegate with the appropriate method defined in it:

 cm.Connect(remotePeer, ConnectionType.TCP.getCode() , null, this);